GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Introduction

 Before we create our dimensional model we'll first do some cleanup and filter columns.
-There's a plethora of different approaches here, and different modeling techniques, but we'll keep things simple again.
-Our source data is already relational and has the correct structure (3NF), we'll stick that data model and only do some minimal cleansing.
+There's a plethora of different approaches here, and different modeling techniques (Data Vault, normalized persistent/ephemeral staging tables etc.), but we'll keep things simple again.
+Our source data is already relational and has the correct structure (3NF), we'll stick to that data model and only do some minimal cleansing.

 ### Description

 Some of the tables have duplicate records and problematic columns that we'd like to remove.
 Create a new BigQuery dataset called `curated` and derive/create a new table for each BigLake table created in the previous challenge.
 Name the new tables by prefixing them with `stg_` and remove any **duplicate** records as well as any columns with only `null` values.
-Make sure that the columns `order_date`, `due_date` and `ship_date` have the data type `DATE`.
+Make sure that the columns `order_date`, `due_date` and `ship_date` have the data type `DATE` in the new tables.

 ### Success Criteria

 - There is a new BigQuery dataset `curated` in the same region as the other datasets.
 - There are 3 BigQuery tables with content in the `curated` dataset: `stg_person`, `stg_sales_order_header` and `stg_sales_order_detail` with no duplicate records and no columns with only `null` values.
+- The columns `order_date`, `due_date` and `ship_date` in the new tables have the data type `DATE`.

 ### Learning Resources